visit/galaxy-docs/_includes/basket.md

 }
 ```

 Get a basket.
 This will fetch a Basket along with all associated information attached to the Basket (the example has one booking added to it).
-This includes the product booked, the total price and VAT, possible cancellation insurances (can be added), **OkToBook** which will be checked before the Basket can be commited and **Guest Information** which is a separate entity to the number of people included and is used to track and record customer information (also can be added to the booking item later in the basket process).
-Of note is the **BookItemId** in the **Products** section, it is used to delete the item from the basket.
+This includes the product booked, the total price and VAT, possible cancellation insurances (can be added), `OkToBook` which will be checked before the Basket can be committed and `Guest Information` which is a separate entity to the number of people included and is used to track and record customer information (also can be added to the booking item later in the basket process).
+Of note is the `BookItemId` in the `Products` section, it is used to delete the item from the basket.

 ### HTTP Request